WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - ref' is (REF.EXTERN addrref).
     - rt'' is (REF ?() EXTERN).
-    - Under the context s, the reference value addrref is valid with the reference type (REF ?() ANY).
+    - the reference value addrref is valid with the reference type (REF ?() ANY).
   - Or:
     - ref' is ref.
     - rt'' is rt.
-    - Under the context s, the reference value ref is valid with the reference type rt'.
+    - the reference value ref is valid with the reference type rt'.
     - rt' matches the reference type rt.

 Ref_ok/null